New crew from US, Russia and UAE arrives at space station

 The SpaceX capsule and its four astronauts had to wait 65 feet (20 meters) from the orbiting lab, as flight controllers in California scrambled to come up with a software fix.

 It’s the same problem that cropped up shortly after Thursday’s liftoff.
 Although all 12 hooks on the capsule appeared to be fine, the switch for one of them malfunctioned.
-SpaceX Mission Control urged patience, telling the astronauts they could stay in this holding pattern for up to two hours.
+SpaceX Mission Control urged patience, telling the U.S., Russian and Emerati astronauts they could stay in this holding pattern for up to two hours.

-“Teams are working to get this right, not just fast,” Mission Control radioed.

-Minutes later, new software commands were relayed, and the astronauts received the go-ahead to proceed with the final approach and docking.
+Once new software commands were relayed, the astronauts received the go-ahead to proceed.
 In the end, the linkup occurred an hour late as the capsule and space station soared 260 miles (420 kilometers) above the coast of Somalia.

-It was expected to take an hour before the hatches could be open, the standard time for proper pressurization.

-“Now let’s work toward getting this hatch open so you can go hug your crewmates,” NASA Mission Control said from Houston.
+“After a brief scenic detour, welcome to the International Space Station,” SpaceX Mission Control radioed.
+NASA officials agreed the delay added to the anticipation.

 The new arrivals include United Arab Emirates’ Sultan al-Neyadi, the first astronaut from the Arab world who will spend an extended time in space.
 Al-Neyadi is only the second person from the UAE to rocket into orbit.